This one to three-day itinerary suggests some of the best eats of the Bay of Islands.

 Afternoon

 It’s more wine-country around here and there are a couple of places well worth a visit.
-First up, Sovrano Estate, previously the home of Ake Ake Vineyard, which has recently been taken over by the Loggia family.
+First up, Sovrano Estate, previously the home of Ake Ake Vineyard, which is run by the Loggia family.
 With their Italian heritage, two generations of this family have combined their award-winning Limoncello business with their love of fine wine.
 Head to their cellar door for a diverse tasting of wine and liqueurs and to learn more about their wonderfully rich history using the best local ingredients to produce decadent beverages.

 Just a short drive away you’ll find the heartbeat of Northland Wine, Marsden Estate.
 The winery and restaurant overlook grape vines and subtropical gardens which makes the perfect setting for a relaxed lunch.
 The friendly team will happily guide you through the menu, daily specials and suggest perfect wine pairings for your dining choices.
 Named after Samuel Marsden who, back in 1819 planted New Zealand’s very first grapes in the Bay of Islands, for more than two decades owners Cindy and Rod McIvor have poured their heart into this establishment.
 As well as producing their own range, master winemaker Rod has pressed and bottled wine for most of Northland’s boutique vineyards over the years.
 Marsden wines are multi-awarding winning and you are well advised to try (and take home) at least one bottle of their iconic Black Rocks Chardonnay.